Serenade (novel): Plot Summary

+Sharp suddenly suspects, and Hawes confesses, that he monitored Sharp's activities in Mexico and personally engineered his movie career in order to maneuver Sharp into performing opera in New York – under Hawe's auspices.
 During an elaborately organized production of Damrosch's Mandalay conducted by Hawes, Sharp performs beautifully until a moment in an encore, in which he momentarily reverts to his "priest"-like voice.
 Juana, who is in the audience, detects the lapse.
-After the show she confronts Sharp on the nature of his relationship with Hawes, accusing them of being lovers.
-Shamed, Sharp confesses to Juana his former homosexual desires, and begs Juana to not abandon him.
-They make passionate love for two days, exorcising Hawes.
+She confronts Sharp on the nature of his relationship with Hawes, accusing them of being lovers.
+Sharp confesses to Juana his former homosexual desires and begs Juana to not abandon him.
+They make passionate love for two days, exorcising Hawes' influence.

 Hawes continues to pursue Sharp, taking a suite down the hall from the couple's hotel room.
-When introduced, Juana and Hawes preserve good manners, concealing their venomous hostility for one another.
 Hawes' persistent and unannounced visits to their apartment unnerves Sharp.
 Nevertheless, the couple accepts an invitation to his housewarming party.
 Juana arrives sporting an authentic bullfighter's cape.
-Most of the guests are cross-dressed for the jazz-themed gathering.
 Juana and Hawes engage in an elaborate and comic pantomime of a bullfight, Juana playing the toreador and Hawes playing the bull.

-During the entertainment, Sharp is alerted by a bellboy that an immigration agent is on the premises to arrest Juana Montez.
-The bellboy offers to secretly get her out of the hotel.
-Sharp realizes that Hawes had tipped off the agent, and urges Juana to escape.
-She leaves the suite only to return with a genuine espada.
-Juana, Hawes and some drunken guests enact a mock bullfight and Juana impales Hawes with her sword, killing him and spitting on his bleeding body.
-Though horrified, Sharp secretly rejoices.
-The guests flee in panic and Juana disappears.
+During the entertainment, Sharp is alerted by a bellboy that an immigration agent is on the premises to arrest Juana.
+Sharp realizes that Hawes had tipped off the agent and urges Juana to escape.
+Enacting a mock bullfight, Juana impales Hawes with her sword, killing him.